cachilders/esper/README.md

 Click `STOP` twice to reset the play head.

 That's it.
 The voice is provided by Zack Schollz's [mx.synths](https://github.com/schollz/mx.synths/tree/main).
 You can tune it from PARAMS > mx.synths.
+If you don't have it installed this script will not function.